createcandle/candleappstore/README.md

 Addons can have 5 privacy levels.
 Addons are rated manually by Candle, or by the community through their reviews.

+0. unknown
+1 to 2: bad
+2 to 3: poor
+3 to 4: ok
+4 and above: great

 Factors that are taken into account:
 - Data minimisation.
 Is data stored, and if so, are there options or built-in efforts to limit this?
 - Privacy design.
 Are there features to improve privacy?
 Are there mitigations for corporate surveillance and/or coveillance?